Stock Quote

 A. Strengthening corporate governance

-The Company is working to strengthen the performance of the Board of Directors by ensuring the diversity of the Board and expanding opportunities for the active participation of external directors to achieve sustainable growth and raise corporate value over the medium to long term, while taking into account the perspective of our stakeholders.
+The Company is working to strengthen the performance of the Board of Directors by ensuring the diversity of the Board and the active participation of external directors to achieve sustainable growth and raise corporate value over the medium to long term, while taking into account the perspective of our stakeholders.

 In addition, the Company strives to strengthen the oversight functions of management through information sharing and mutual understanding by ways of the Nomination and Remuneration Committee, which is chaired by an external director (and comprised of a majority of external directors), and meetings to exchange opinions between internal directors and external directors.